 This product has multiple variants.
 The options may be chosen on the product page

-This downtown building sat abandoned for many years before it fell apart or was partially demolished.
+This downtown building in Nassau sat abandoned for many years before it fell apart or was partially demolished.
 I was very lucky to catch this fleeting state of beauty.

 Select options